Yasashari/C4-contest/Astaria.md

 if liquidationWithdrawRatio is above the 1e18 then (1e18 - s.withdrawRatio) is negative and so claim function revert.

 Proof of Concept

+lets consider withdrawing amount is 100.1WETH and remaining LPs amount is 100 wei liquidationWithdrawRatio = 100.1e18/100 = 1.001e18

+i.e. this modelling not working when LPs withdraw approximately their total liquidy at once.

     260   (s.expected - balance).mulWadDown(1e18 - s.withdrawRatio)

 https://github.com/code-423n4/2023-01-astaria/blob/main/src/WithdrawProxy.sol#L260